mattlawr/pshs-hackclub/about.md

 ### Leadership

-- Matthew Lawrence, Co-Founder and Website Designer
+- Matthew Lawrence, Co-Founder

 - Bethany Hatsios, Co-Founder

-(Other positions are open for dedicated members)
+*(Other positions will be considered for dedicated members)*